replaceitem/carpet-discarpet/docs/pages/how-it-works.md

 ## Discarpet exceptions

-Sometimes when using a function or querying something, it may fail for whatever reason and will throw an uncaught exception.
+When using a function or querying something, it may fail for whatever reason and throw an uncaught exception.

+Some document pages mention if they can throw an uncaught exception, sometimes with additional details and a brief explanation as to why it happened.

 All Discarpet exceptions can be caught under `discord_exception` using the [`try`](https://github.com/gnembon/fabric-carpet/blob/master/docs/scarpet/language/FunctionsAndControlFlow.md#tryexpr-tryexpr-user_catch_expr-tryexpr-type-catch_expr-type-catch_expr-) function.